You have no items in your shopping basket.

 4.2 The Company reserves the right to alter carriage charges without notice in the event of fuel surcharges being imposed by our carriers.
-Small consignments may include a small order charge as published in current AKW and/or Trays Direct price lists.
+Small consignments may include a small order charge as published in current AKW price lists.

 4.3 Any costs incurred by ourselves as a result of cancellation of bespoke items will be chargeable.

-5.1 Our next working day delivery service is subject to a minimum order value of £275.
-Orders below this value are subject to a charge of £12.00.
+5.1 Delivery is free of charge using our standard delivery service.
+Effective 10th January 2022 our next working day delivery service is subject to a minimum order value of £300.00.
+Orders below this value are subject to a charge of £15.00.

 5.2 Unless otherwise agreed in writing, delivery of the Goods shall take place at the Company’s place of business.